 We’ve all been told that it’s healthy to take breaks during the workday—and stepping away from your desk presents a great opportunity to recharge your batteries and passively process information.
-But are your breaks really adding to the energy you have to work?
+But if you find you have no energy after work, your breaks may not be as effective as they could be.

 Establishing a good work break strategy can help improve the quality of your work.
 So how can you create one?